 Basic OCR implementation

-Let us start with a basic example that demonstrates how to extract text from an image:
+This example demonstrates how to extract text from an image using Tesseract in Rust.

 use anyhow::Result;